 Leading Indian outsourcing giants like TCS, Wipro and Infosys are heavy users of the H-1B visas.
 Donald Trump’s changing trade beliefs are genuine concerns for the IT industry in India.
 He heavily criticized it for making the US lose skilled workers and fly to countries like India for coveted entry-level IT jobs.

 On the other hand, some companies don’t find Trump’s threat compelling enough to change their plans.
 Matt Lavoie, Caterpillar spokesman confirmed, “We are continuing to execute on the previously announced plan on the stated timeline.”
 Leading food giant, Mondelez International also proposed to continue with its job relocation plans from an Oreo cookie plant in Chicago to Mexico.
 Laurie Guzzinati, Representative at Mondelez, further added that Chicago continues to be an ‘important part of our manufacturing network’.

 So the Bigger Alarming Question remains – Can Outsourcing be really stopped?

 Even before Trump, US President Barack Obama too had been unrelenting against outsourcing in his campaigns.
 Once he was elected though, the natural order of outsourcing continued in its place.

 If you understand outsourcing correctly, it is hiring another firm to take over a specific function of your company.
-It is Just like if a college hires Service person to clean its buildings.
+It is just like if a college hires a Service person to clean its buildings.